Belgica (film): Plot

-Jo runs “Belgica”, an artistic pub in Ghent where all kind of people are welcome.
-His brother Frank is shareholder in a second-handed car company.
+Jo runs “Belgica,” an artsy pub in Ghent that welcomes people from all walks of life.
+His brother Frank is a shareholder in a used car business.

-The brothers are estranged due to their abusive, alcoholic father.
-One evening, Frank visits the pub of his brother.
-As he likes it he decides to come over more.
-When the adjacent warehouse is on sale Frank convinces Jo to buy it, to convert it into a dance hall and to restyle “Belgica”.
-Frank and Jo decides to become partners with each 50% of the shares.
-To get the money, Frank sells the shares of his own company, but due to a cashflow issue his business partner can only pay a small part of it, but they have an oral agreement the remaining sum will follow in a few months.
+The two brothers are estranged due to their abusive, alcoholic father.
+One evening, Frank visits Jo’s pub and enjoys the atmosphere.
+He starts coming by more often.
+When the warehouse next door goes up for sale, Frank persuades Jo to buy it and convert it into a dance hall, while also giving “Belgica” a makeover.
+They agree to become equal partners, each owning 50%.
+To raise the funds, Frank sells his shares in the car business.
+However, his business partner can only pay a small portion upfront due to cash flow issues, though they have a verbal agreement that the rest will be paid in a few months.

-The new dance room is inspected.
-The inspector gives a permission for a maximum total of 80 persons as there is only one legal emergency exit which ends up in a narrow alley.
-Frank bribes the inspector by giving him a huge amount of dark money.
+When the new dance hall is inspected, the venue is approved for a maximum of 80 people because there’s only one legal emergency exit that leads to a narrow alley.
+Frank bribes the inspector with a large sum of dirty money to bypass this restriction.